Surgery for gallbladder cancer

 - All of the lymph nodes in the region

-If the surgeon feels it is needed and the patient is healthy enough, the operation may also include one or more of the following:
+If your surgeon feels it is needed and you are healthy enough, the operation may also include removing one or more of the following:

-- Removing more of the liver, ranging from a wedge-shaped section of the liver close to the gallbladder (wedge resection) to a whole lobe of the liver (hepatic lobectomy)
+- A larger part of the liver, ranging from a wedge-shaped section of the liver close to the gallbladder (wedge resection) to a whole lobe of the liver (hepatic lobectomy)

-- Removing part or all of the ligament that runs between the liver and the intestines
+- Part or all of the ligament that runs between the liver and the intestines

-- Removing lymph nodes around the pancreas, around the major blood vessels leading to the liver (the portal vein and hepatic artery), and around the artery that brings blood to most of the small intestine and to the pancreas
+- Lymph nodes around the pancreas, around the major blood vessels leading to the liver (the portal vein and hepatic artery), and around the artery that brings blood to most of the small intestine and to the pancreas

-- Removing the duodenum (the first part of the small intestine into which the bile duct drains)
+- The duodenum (the first part of the small intestine into which the bile duct drains)

-- Removing any other areas of organs to which cancer has spread
+- Any other areas or organs to which cancer has spread

 Possible risks and side effects

-The risks and side effects of surgery depend in large part on how much tissue is removed and a person's general health before the surgery.
-All surgery carries some risk, including the possibility of bleeding, infections, complications from anesthesia, and pneumonia.
+The risks and side effects of surgery depend on how much tissue is removed and your general health before the surgery.
+All surgery carries some risk, including the possibility of bleeding, blood clots, infections, complications from anesthesia, and pneumonia.

 Laparoscopic cholecystectomy is the least invasive operation and tends to have fewer side effects.
-Most people will have at least some pain from the incisions for a few days after the operation, although this can usually be controlled with medicines if needed.
+Most people will have at least some pain from the incisions for a few days after the operation, although this can usually be controlled with medicines.
 The incision is larger for an open cholecystectomy, so there is usually more pain and a longer recovery time.

-Extended cholecystectomy is a major operation that may involve removing parts of several organs.
-This can have a significant effect on a person's recovery and health after the surgery.
-Because most of the organs are involved in digestion, eating problems may be a concern for some time after surgery.
+Extended cholecystectomy is a major operation that may remove parts of several organs.
+This can have a significant effect on a person’s recovery and health after the surgery.
+Serious problems soon after surgery can include bile leakage into the abdomen, infections, and liver failure.
+Because most of the organs removed are involved in digestion, eating problems may be a concern after surgery.
 Your doctor or nurse will discuss the possible side effects with you in more detail before your surgery.

-For more general information about surgery, please see our document, Surgery.
+For more general information about cancer surgery, see A Guide to Cancer Surgery.